 For additional information, take a look at the Coeliac and A Gluten free diet PDF

-A gluten free diet involves choosing foods that do not contain gluten from the following:
+A gluten free diet involves choosing foods that do not contain gluten.
+Gluten is contained in the following:

-Fortunately there are a great range of alternative gluten free products now available.
-This will enable you to make the transition from a wheat-based diet to gluten free easily without sacrificing good nutrition or enjoyment of food.
+Fortunately, there are now a great range of alternative gluten free products available.
+This will enable you to make the transition from a wheat-based diet to gluten free diet easily without sacrificing good nutrition or enjoyment of food.
 Specialty gluten free products include gluten free pasta, breakfast cereals, breads, crispbreads, sweet biscuits and many others.
-The health food section of the supermarket, health food stores and other specialty outlets will stock a variable range of gluten free foods.
+The health food section of supermarkets, health food stores and other specialty outlets will stock a variable range of gluten free foods.

 Gluten-free grains and starches:

 People with coeliac disease can buy two types of gluten free foods:

 Rice flour - pure cornflour (maize flour) - cornmeal - soya flour - potato flour - arrowroot - buckwheat - sago - sorghum - millet - tapioca - besan flour - urid flour - lentil flour - amaranth - lupin - baby rice cereal

 Rice cakes - corn cakes - some rice crackers *Gluten free bread - breadcrumbs - biscuits - rolls - cakes - pastries and desserts from allowed flours.Gluten free bread - biscuit and cake mixes.
 Cornmeal - polenta.